NeutroGe/AutoGG/README.md

 For any help or feedback, you can contact me here: https://discord.gg/cjjcrA2Zgp

+I've only tested the app on euw servers but it should work on all servers worldwide.
+Please report to me on discord if you play on another server and get problems using it.

 ## How to compile the app yourself

 If you want to compile the app yourself, here is how: